10 min read

 If you’re concerned about the price of the suggested material, ask if there are alternatives that fit your specifications.

-After 36 years in the converting industry, we can confidently determine how long it will take to assemble the press so we can get your project up and running.
+Although a simple job might only take an hour to prep, a complicated top-tier job could take 20+ hours in press assembly.
+After more than 37 years in the converting industry, Strouse can confidently determine how long it will take to assemble the press so we can get your project up and running.

 1. Set-up